codecrafters-io/build-your-own-grep/solutions/rust/05-negative_character_groups/explanation.md

-This stage is similar to the last one with the logic reversed
+This stage is similar to the last one with the logic reversed.

 ```rust
 if pattern.starts_with("[^") {